Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 Storage and Reheating

-Store any leftovers in an airtight container in the fridge for up to 2 days.
+This dish is best eaten fresh so try and cook just the amount you need.
+However, you can store any leftovers in an airtight container in the fridge for up to 2 days.
 The oil will form a crust, but this will reduce back down as soon as it is heated.

-in the unlikely event of any leftovers, freezing is not recommended.
+In the unlikely event of any leftovers, freezing is not recommended.

-FAQS When Making Gambas al Pil Pil
+Origins of Gambas al Pil Pil

 How many prawns per person should I use?